MphoDecode/MphoDecode/README.md

 - 👋 Hi, I’m @MphoDecode
-- 👀 I’m interested in Machine learning aand Data Sciences in Molecular and Cell Biology
+- 👀 I’m interested in Machine learning and Data Sciences in Molecular and Cell Biology
-- 🌱 I’m currently learning about Machine learning in health care
+- 🌱 I’m currently learning about Machine learning in healthcare
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me setshedi.mk@gmail.com
 - 😄 Pronouns: She/Her